InteractiveAdvertisingBureau/ads-cert-openrtb3-verifier/openrtb-ads-cert-verification/README.md

 # Verification Service for Signed Bid Requests

 We are already in the process of registering the library as maven repository.
-Till that time, the below can be used for openrtb-ads-cert-verification module:
+Until then, the below can be used for openrtb-ads-cert-verification module:

 - In your project's pom, add the following dependency: